Rate function: Remarks

 There is some variation in the nomenclature used in the literature: for example, den Hollander (2000) uses simply "rate function" where this article — following Dembo & Zeitouni (1998) — uses "good rate function", and "weak rate function".
+Rassoul-Agha & Seppäläinen (2015) uses the term "tight rate function" instead of "good rate function" due to the connection with exponential tightness of a family of measures.
 Regardless of the nomenclature used for rate functions, examination of whether the upper bound inequality (U) is supposed to hold for closed or compact sets tells one whether the large deviation principle in use is strong or weak.

 Properties

 Uniqueness

 A natural question to ask, given the somewhat abstract setting of the general framework above, is whether the rate function is unique.
 This turns out to be the case: given a sequence of probability measures (μδ)δ>0 on X satisfying the large deviation principle for two rate functions I and J, it follows that I(x) = J(x) for all x ∈ X.

 Exponential tightness

 It is possible to convert a weak large deviation principle into a strong one if the measures converge sufficiently quickly.
 If the upper bound holds for compact sets F and the sequence of measures (μδ)δ>0 is exponentially tight, then the upper bound also holds for closed sets F. In other words, exponential tightness enables one to convert a weak large deviation principle into a strong one.